antoniodru/AntonioPie2/README.md

-# Welcome to your CDK TypeScript project
+# Site HTML site with CDK

 This is a blank project for CDK development with TypeScript.